Postcolonial literature: Nigeria

 Wole Soyinka (born 1934) is a playwright and poet, who was awarded the 1986 Nobel Prize in Literature, the first African to be honored in that category.
 Soyinka was born into a Yoruba family in Abeokuta.
 After studying in Nigeria and Great Britain, he worked with the Royal Court Theatre in London.
 He went on to write plays that were produced in both countries, in theatres and on radio.
 He took an active role in Nigeria's political history and its campaign for independence from British colonial rule.
 In 1965, he seized the Western Nigeria Broadcasting Service studio and broadcast a demand for the cancellation of the Western Nigeria Regional Elections.
 In 1967 during the Nigerian Civil War, he was arrested by the federal government of General Yakubu Gowon and put in solitary confinement for two years.
 Soyinka has been a strong critic of successive Nigerian governments, especially the country's many military dictators, as well as other political tyrannies, including the Mugabe regime in Zimbabwe.
 Much of his writing has been concerned with "the oppressive boot and the irrelevance of the colour of the foot that wears it".

 Chimamanda Ngozi Adichie (born 1977) is a novelist, nonfiction writer and short story writer.
 A MacArthur Genius Grant recipient, Adichie has been called "the most prominent" of a "procession of critically acclaimed young anglophone authors [that] is succeeding in attracting a new generation of readers to African literature".

+Flora Nwapa (1931 – 1993) was an Igbo novelist, often considered the mother of modern African Literature, was a prolific novelist whose works focus on the lives of women within Igbo society.
+Her first novel "Efuru (1966) was the first novel written in English by an African woman, and she worked with Chinua Achebe to get the work into print.
+She published numerous novels as well as volumes of short stories and poetry.
+In 1974, she founded Tana Press.
+In 1977, she founded the Flora Nwapa Company, both of which worked to further the voices of African women writers.

 Buchi Emecheta OBE (1944–2017) was a Nigerian novelist based in Britain who published more than 20 books, including Second-Class Citizen (1974), The Bride Price (1976), The Slave Girl (1977) and The Joys of Motherhood (1979).
 Her themes of child slavery, motherhood, female independence and freedom through education won her considerable critical acclaim and honours.